We avoid “turning toward” because it’s challenging.

 Can we be gentler to each other as we strive for justice?

-There Is Often, But Not Always, Virtue In Seeking Common Ground
+There Is Often, Though Not Always, Virtue In Seeking Common Ground

 A response to Tayari Jones.